Having a foreign driving licence registered, exchanged or converted

 Registration

-To register their foreign driving licence, holders send the form to the SNCA Driving Licence Office (Service des permis de conduire) by post, along with the following documents:
+To have your foreign driving licence registered, you must send the form (see 'Online services and forms') to the SNCA Driving Licence Office (Service des permis de conduire) by post, accompanied by the following documents:

 • a legible photocopy of a valid identity document (ID card, passport, travel document).